On dashes, hyphens, and other important aspects of life.

 The En Dash: –

 The middle child of the family.
-She’s wider than the hyphen, but not as bold as her older sister.
+They’re wider than the hyphen, but not as bold.
 The en dash has the simplest usage—between dates and number ranges:

 On a bad day, I can eat 2–3 burritos.